 The third stage, delivery, refers to the deployment of the malicious software to the target through controlled (against web servers) or released (malicious email).
 The fourth stage, exploitation, involves gaining access to the target's computer systems by exploiting software, hardware, or human vulnerabilities.
 The fifth stage, installation, relates to insertion of a persistent backdoor or implant in the target's environment to maintain access for an extended period.
 The fifth stage, command and control, concerns the establishment of a command channel to enable remote manipulation.
-The sixth and final stage, actions on objectives, has to do with following through with the original objectives such as data exfiltration (espionage), violations of data integrity (subversion), or disabling computer systems and networks (sabotage) (Hutchins, Cloppert, and Amin 2011).
+The sixth and final stage, actions on objectives, involves carrying out the original objectives such as data exfiltration (espionage), violations of data integrity (subversion), or disabling computer systems and networks (sabotage) (Hutchins, Cloppert, and Amin 2011).